Our Adult Learning centres are COVID-19 secure

 Yes.
-We have carefully reviewed each centre's capacity and have a limited number of places available for each course.
-We operate on a first-come, first-served basis.
-Enrolments can be made online or by calling our Customer Service Team on 0300 200 1044 up to four working days before the course start date.
+Enrolments can be made online or by calling our Customer Service Team on 0300 200 1044 up to three working days before the course start date.
 We're unable to take late enrolments or enrolments at our centres.

-To protect our centre teams, we need to avoid handling cash or cheques.
-Please enrol and pay by credit or debit card either online or by calling our Customer Service Team on 0300 200 1044.
+To protect our Centre Teams, we are trying to avoid handling cash or cheques.
+Please enrol and pay by credit or debit card either via the online enrolment process or by calling our Customer Service Team on 0300 200 1044.

-We have re-reviewed our room capacities and subject to government guidance when we return for the Autumn Term 2021, we will have 1 metre social distancing in place.
+The government guidance for Further Education settings is that social distancing measures have now ended.
 Each Centre will continue to have directional signage and floor markings.
 This will include walking on the left down corridors, walkways and stairs and our toilets and lifts will be operating on a one person at a time basis.
 Some areas won't be accessible.

 We will continue to have an element of enhanced cleaning when we return for the Autumn Term 2021.
 In addition, we will also provide disinfectant wipes in each room to enable staff and learners to wipe down their own area, if they choose.

 All visitors must sanitise their hands when they come into the building and regularly during their visit.
 Additional hand sanitiser stations have been positioned at key areas throughout the centre.

 Arrival, what do I do when I arrive at a centre?